battlecode/battlecode-server-2017/specs.md

 - The info on all allied robots can be sensed.
 - The info on visible enemy robots can be sensed.
 - The positions of detected enemy mines can be sensed.
 Mines are detected after an allied unit has stepped on it.
 These mines do not have to be in sensing range after they have been detected.
-- The positions of neutral mines on the map are automatically known at game start, and can be sensed.
+- The positions of all neutral mines on the map are automatically known at game start, and can be accurately sensed at any time, even if they are out of the range of all of the sensor range of all allied robots.
+- The positions of allied mines can be accurately sensed, even if they are out of the range of all of the sensor range of all allied robots.
 - The locations of the both HQs can be sensed.
 - Your own team's upgrade progress can be sensed, but only by the HQ.
-- Robots can sense whether the enemy's nuke progress has reached the halfway mark.
+- The HQ can sense whether the enemy's nuke progress has reached the halfway mark.

 ### Messaging

+In Battlecode, robots do not have the ability to access each others' internal memory.
+Each robot runs on its own thread and cannot access the other robot objects directly.
+How different robots on a team communicate is by messaging.

 This year, there is a global message board accessible to all robots that supports read/write operations.
 It works as follows:

-* There exist 0-10,000 channels inclusive (`BROADCAST_MAX_CHANNELS`).
-* During a robot's turn, a robot may read/write as many messages as it desires to the board (via `rc.broadcast` and `rc.readBroadcast`)
+* The message board is essentially an array of ints.
+Each position in this array is called a 'channel'.
+The channels are numbered from 0 to 10000 (`GameConstants.BROADCAST_MAX_CHANNELS`), inclusive.
+Robots can 'broadcast' to these channels, which is essentially just storing an int in a specified position of this array.
-* There is only _one_ global message board and both teams access the same one
+* There is only _one_ global message board and all robots from both teams access the same one
+* During each robot's turn, it may write to any channel via `rc.broadcast(channel)` and read what has last been broadcasted on any channel via `rc.readBroadcast(channel)`.
-* There is a power cost associated with both reading (`BROADCAST_SEND_COST`) and writing (`BROADCAST_READ_COST`) to the board
+* There is a power cost associated with both reading (`GameConstants.BROADCAST_SEND_COST`) and writing (`GameConstants.BROADCAST_READ_COST`) to the board.
+A robot can read and write to the message board as many times as it wants in one turn, as long as the team can pay this power cost.
 * Once a message is written to the board, it persists until it is overwritten, or until the end of the game.
-* At the beginning of a new game, all channels are initialized to 0.
+* At the beginning of a game, all channels are initialized to 0.

 This message board is globally accessible by _any_ robot and is used for communicating whatever the AIs wish to communicate.
-It can be used to coordinate your army, distribute computation, or calling for reinforcements.
+It can be used to coordinate your army, distribute computation, or call for reinforcements.
 Since both teams use the same message board, robots' broadcasts may interfere with each other, either by accident or on purpose.
 Because of this, it is not guaranteed that a broadcast will be able to reach other robots, as the data in a channel may be overwritten before the intended recipient robot gets a turn to read the channel.

 ### Autoattack

 SOLDIERs, SHIELDs, and MEDBAYs autoattack.
-This attacking cannot be disabled by the player; it will happen at the end of the turn if a robot is still alive.
+This attacking cannot be disabled by the player; it will happen at the end of the turn if a robot is still alive and not in the middle of performing an action (mining, defusing, capturing).

 SOLDIERs will deal 6 (`SOLDIER.attackPower`) damage to enemies per turn automatically, if it ends the turn adjacent to any enemies.
 This damage is split evenly between all the adjacent enemies, so if it is adjacent to four enemies, it will deal 1.5 damage to each.
 Any enemies whose energon gets reduced to 0 or below after this are immediately removed from the game.
 Overkill damage is wasted, so if a soldier is adjacent to two enemy robots with 1 energon and 40 energon left, one robot will die and the other will be reduced to 37 energon.